 Anyway, moving on... these next images were photographed on my walk home from the city centre, not long after the New Year.
 There were still Christmas trees piled up on the streets, and I saw some outside a church and thought there was something meaningful in that image...

-More recently, I was out on a sunny day and walked from Southside towards Canonmills.
+I was out on another, sunnier day and walked from the Southside towards Canonmills.
 I saw these pigeons flocking above the busy street and found a corner to tuck in and wait for them to fly over this building.
 Which, after a minute or two, they did.
-The second pigeon was photographed on South Bridge - I think this might be the first time I've walked over it and seen over the edge, now that the construction hoarding has been removed.
+The second pigeon was photographed on North Bridge - I think this might be the first time I've walked over it and seen over the edge, now that the construction hoarding has been removed.

 I'm not 100% sure what this building is - it looks like an old bowling green to me, but I could be wrong.
 Maybe it's cricket?
 Either way, it was looking fairly dormant on this mid-January day.